rsvp/chess/README.md

 * One does not have to play well, it is sufficient to play better than your opponent.
 * One lost game will teach you more than ten wins.
 * One must make every effort to combat the thoughts and will of the opponent.
+* One shall learn the art of self-control.
+* Only a good bishop can be sacrificed, a bad bishop can only be lost.
 * Only attack squares which are inadequately defended.
 * Only the player with the initiative has the right to attack.
+* Openings merely teach you openings, while endgames will teach you chess.
 * Openings teach you openings, but endgames teach you chess!
 * Opponent's big mistake: If it looks too good to be true, it probably is.
 * Opportunities arrive when least expected.
 * Opportunities multiply as they are seized.
+* Overcome that moment of panic when the scale of disaster is yet unknown.
 * Passed pawns must be pushed.
 * Pawn endings have a forced character, and they can be worked out conclusively.
 * Pawns are so small, almost insignificant, and yet they can depose kings.